tarwn/lessthandot-hugo/blogs/content/posts/2013-02-17-listing-all-restore-and-backup.md

 Throw this in a view on your _Tools_ database and you are all set.

-This will probably also be added to SQLCop&#8217;s informational section
+This will probably also be added to SQLCop's informational section

  [1]: /index.php/DataMgmt/DBAdmin/MSSQLServerAdmin/how-much-longer-will-the